 Soft-tissue sarcomas are a heterogeneous group of malignant tumours of mesenchymal origin (sarcoma) that originate from the soft tissues rather than bone.
 They are classified on the basis of tissue seen on histology.
 The commoner sarcomas in the adult and paediatric population are listed below.

-The solid abdominal viscera is a collective term for those internal organs of the upper abdomen that are primarily solid in nature, namely the liver, pancreas, spleen, adrenals, and kidneys.
-It is used in contradistinction to the hollow abdominal viscera, which includes, the stomach, small bowel...
+The solid abdominal viscera (singular: viscus) is a collective term for those internal organs of the upper abdomen that are primarily solid in nature, namely the liver, pancreas, spleen, adrenals, and kidneys.
+It is used in contradistinction to the hollow abdominal viscera, which includes, the s...

 This article is currently under editorial board review for errors